dialoguemd/fastapi-sqla/README.md

 The DB url to use.

-When `CIRCLECI` key is set in environment variables, it defaults to using `postgres` as the host name:
+When `CI` key is set in environment variables, it defaults to using `postgres` as the host name:

 ```
 postgresql://postgres@posgres/postgres